Skip To Main Content

 Upper School English Curriculum

-• understanding of the people and systems that produce texts and the various purposes texts serve
+• understanding the people and systems that produce texts and the various purposes texts serve

 • curiosity, creativity, and the will to pursue both